Pickup driver with lengthy record held in Florida bus crash that killed 8 Mexican farmworkers

 Marion County court records show Howard has had at least three crashes and numerous traffic tickets dating back to 2006, including one citation for crossing the center line.
 His license has been suspended at least three times, the latest in 2021 for getting too many citations within a year.
 In 2013, he was convicted of grand theft.
 A year later, his probation was revoked after he tested positive for cocaine.

-Meanwhile, Mexico’s consulate was working Wednesday to support a community of farmworkers after the accident involving a busload of seasonal farmworkers on their way to harvest watermelons.
+Meanwhile, Mexico’s consulate was working Wednesday to support the seasonal farmworkers, who had been on their way to harvest watermelons at Cannon Farms in Dunnellon when the accident happened at about 6:40 a.m.
+Tuesday, about 80 miles (130 kilometers) north of Orlando.

-Alicia Bárcena, Mexico’s foreign relations secretary, said via the social media platform X late Tuesday that all eight people killed were in the U.S. on H-2A farmworker visas.
-Florida farms use about 50,000 H-2A workers each year, more than any other state, according to the Florida Fruit & Vegetable Association.

 The Mexican consulate in Orlando was working to provide support at the AdventHealth Ocala hospital, where many of the injured were taken.
 The Florida Highway Patrol said names of the people who died would be released after relatives were notified.